JockerGG/IPCGBM/README.md

 - The project was developed trying to follow the `SOLID` principle.
 Also some design patterns was implemented, some of them are `Builder`, `Coordinator` and `Router`.
 - The architecture of the projec is MVVM, with some other implementations with the purpouse of maintain a clean architecture.
 - The test were developed following the `Test Doubles` patterns.
 Also there are some `Snapshot` tests that are very useful to detect undesire changes on the views.

+## Tests
+For the snapshot tests you need to run the tests in iPhone SE (3rd generation).